internetofwater/geoconnex.us/README.md

 1. Fork the [`internetofwater/geoconnex.us`](https://github.com/internetofwater/geoconnex.us) repository.
 2. Add a directory corresponding to the namespace you want.
 For example '/example-namespace/
-3. Add a set of redirects using the [csv template](https://github.com/internetofwater/geoconnex.us/blob/master/example-namespace/example_ids.csv)
+3. Add a set of redirects using the [csv template](https://github.com/internetofwater/geoconnex.us/blob/master/example-namespace/example_ids.csv) or a geojson file with the same attributes.

   * The only required fields are "id" (the geoconnex URI you want), "target" (where the URI should redirect to), and "creator" (your email address).
-  * Optionally include latitude and longitude to refer to resources about places with point locations on Earth.
+  * Optionally include latitude and longitude, lines, or polygons in a geojson file to refer to resources about places with distinct locations on Earth.
   * Optionally include more complex redirects for content negotiarion using the c1_ and c2_ fields.

 4. (Optional) Add a `README.md` detailing contact persons and